chen42/openbehavior/operantLicking/Assembly.md

 ## Syringe pump

 3D printed parts of the syringe pump.
+Both  linear ball bearings are installed.
+The stainless steel rod was cut into 5.5 inch segments.
 ![] (images/syringePumpPrintedParts.jpg)

 The step motor controller needs to have two wires added.